-The final option considered was to address only certain timing differences -namely, long-term timing differences, such as timing differences that do not reverse within a 3 taxable year period.
+The final option considered was to address only certain timing differences-namely, long-term timing differences, such as timing differences that do not reverse within a 3 taxable year period.
 The Treasury Department and IRS expect that the net benefits of this option's comprehensiveness, clarity, and tax administrability and compliance burden are substantially higher than those of the available alternatives.
 Thus, this option is adopted in the proposed regulations.
+4. Anticipated Impacts on Administrative and Compliance Costs

-4. Anticipated impacts on administrative and compliance costs regulations or about 0.5% of all corporate filers.
+The Treasury Department and the IRS estimate that there are approximately 10,000 taxpayers in the current population of taxpayers affected by the proposed regulations or about 0.5% of all corporate filers.
 This is the best estimate of the number of sophisticated taxpayers with capabilities to structure a hybrid arrangement.
 However, the Treasury Department and the IRS anticipate that fewer taxpayers would engage in hybrid arrangements going forward as the statute and the proposed regulations would make such arrangements less beneficial to taxpayers.
 As such, the taxpayer counts provided in section II of this Special Analyses are an upper bound of the number of affected taxpayers by the proposed regulations.